JohnVogg/JohnVogg/README.md

 ## 🚀 Projects & Contributions

-### 🔗 UniMates B2B Dashboard
+### 🔗 UniMates
-A roommate-matching and property management dashboard for student housing providers – integrating matching algorithms, analytics, and room tracking.
+- A roommate-matching and property management dashboard for student and housing providers – integrating matching algorithms, analytics, and room tracking.
+- A dashboard for university accomodation companies

 ### 🖥️ Vographics Portfolio
 Web design service for brands and creators using platforms like Squarespace.
 Focused on clean UI, fast delivery, and conversion-driven design.